noronhaa/frameworkium-ui/README.md

 ## frameworkium-ui Structure
 #### How does frameworkium-ui work?
-frameworkium functionality comes from extending `BasePage` and `BaseTest`.
+Frameworkium functionality comes from extending `BasePage` and `BaseTest`.

 ##### BaseTest
 This means when your test class is executed it will also run code from BaseTest.